purton-tech/rust-on-nails/rust-on-nails.com/content/docs/database-part-1/database-access.md

 ## Calling the Database from main.rs

-First add the client side dependecies to our project
+First add the client side dependencies to our project

 ```sh
 cargo add tokio_postgres